as of: 23 November 2020

 At present, travelling within the EU (and other countries, including the United Kingdom) and travellling from outside the EU are differentiated between in terms of border regulations.

-Travelling from the United Kingdom to Germany without restrictions (except possible quarantine regulations) is possible again, a valid reason for entry is no longer required.
+Travelling from the United Kingdom to Germany without restrictions (except possible quarantine regulations) is possible for UK residents, a valid reason for entry is no longer required.
+Travel for tourism is not allowed until further notice.
+Hotels are closed for tourists until further notice.